 Higher price than most but with better features than most.

-Stainless steel, fingerprint-proof refrigerator with adjustable slide out shelves, and adjustable clear lock door bins.
-Designed with LED lighting.
+Stainless steel, fingerprint-proof refrigerator with adjustable slide-out shelves, and adjustable clear-lock door bins.
+Designed with LED lighting making it is incredibly easy to see what you are looking for even in less-than-ideal lighting.
+The water dispenses quickly.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.